-Electric Vehicles (EV), Smart electronics, Low cost batteries for consumer electronics, sensors and other applications.
+Electric Vehicles (EV), smart electronics, low-cost batteries for consumer electronics, sensors

-The inventors have created a family of chemical additives to mitigate lithium ion losses during solid electrolyte interphase (SEI) formation in Lithium Ion Batteries (LIB) to meet the ever-growing performance requirements.
-These chemical additives and methods make extra lithium ions available during charge and discharge cycles thereby slowing capacity fade.
-This new additive addition process easily integrate with existing manufacturing process and can also be used with sodium ion batteries.
+Inventors at University of Wisconsin, Milwaukee (UWM) have created a family of chemical additives to mitigate lithium-ion losses during solid electrolyte interphase (SEI) formation in Lithium-Ion Batteries (LIB) to meet the ever-growing performance requirements.
+These chemical additives and methods make extra lithium ions available during charge discharge cycles thereby slowing capacity fade.
+This new additive addition process easily integrates with existing manufacturing processes and can also be used with sodium ion batteries.